Greek mythology: Sources

 Greek mythology is known today primarily from Greek literature and representations on visual media dating from the Geometric period from c.
 900 BC to c.
 800 BC onward.
-In fact, literary and archaeological sources integrate, sometimes mutually supportive and sometimes in conflict; however, in many cases, the existence of this corpus of data is a strong indication that many elements of Greek mythology have strong factual and historical roots.
+Literary and archaeological sources often intersect either reinforcing each other or other times presenting contradictions.
+Despite the absence of complete consensus, the available evidence points to the historical roots of Greek mythology.